The planar Tur\'an number of the seven-cycle: Proof of Theorem

 Denote $a_i$ as the number of faces in $G$ of length $i$, where $i \geq 8$.
 For simplicity of notations, denote Now treating every $T_3$ and small block set as a single face, we obtain the dual graph denoted as $G^*$.
 By construction of $G$, no two $(8+)$-faces border each other.
-By Definition \ref{sbs} and Lemma \ref{adjacencylemma}, small block sets and $T_3$ only borders $(8+)$-faces.
+By Definition \ref{sbs} and Lemma \ref{adjacencylemma}, small block sets and $T_3$ only border $(8+)$-faces.
 Thus $G^*$ is a bipartite graph between set of vertices from $T_3$'s in $G$ and set of vertices from small block sets and $(8+)$-faces in $G$.
 Let $L$ be the number of $T_3$'s in $G$, we have Denote $\hat{G^*}$ as $G^*$ with all double edges removed, and with all small block set vertices and incident edges removed.
-Clearly $\hat{G^*}$ must also be bipartite and that By Lemma \ref{replacement}, if $F$ is a face of $G$ with length $i$ and $i>8$ and $v_F$ is the vertex in $\hat{G^*}$ coming from $F$, then $v_F$ has at most $i-8$ pairs of double edges into vertices from $T_3$'s of $G$.
-Thus the construction of $\hat{G^*}$ implies \\ \textbf{Case 1:} $v(\hat{G^*})\geq 2$. \\
+Clearly $\hat{G^*}$ must also be bipartite and that By property $(9)$ of Lemma \ref{replacement}, if $F$ is a face of $G$ with length $i$ and $i>8$, then $F$ is adjacent to at most $i-8$ $T_3$'s.
+Thus, if $v_F$ is the vertex in $\hat{G^*}$ coming from $F$, then $v_F$ has at most $i-8$ pairs of double edges into vertices from $T_3$'s of $G$.
+Hence the construction of $\hat{G^*}$ implies \\ \textbf{Case 1:} $v(\hat{G^*})\geq 2$. \\

 If $e(\hat{G^*})=0$, clearly If $e(\hat{G^*})\geq 1$, denote $S_0$ as the set of isolated vertices of $\hat{G^*}$ and $S_1$ be the set of connected compoents of $\hat{G^*}$ each with at least $1$ edge, so $|S_1|\geq 1$.
 By Lemma \ref{replacement}, each $T_3$ must be adjacent to two disjoint $(8+)$-faces, so the vertex in $\hat{G^*}$ coming from this $T_3$ must have degree at least $2$.
-Therefore, for any $G'\in S_1$, since $\hat{G^*}$ is bipartite, $G'$ contains at least $1$ vertex coming from $T_3$ and $e(G')\geq 2$.
-Since $G'$ is bipartite, it follows that
+Therefore, for any $G_i\in S_1$, since $\hat{G^*}$ is bipartite, $G_i$ contains at least $1$ vertex coming from $T_3$ and $e(G_i)\geq 2$.
+Since $G_i$ is bipartite, it follows that

 Therefore,

 Hence we conclude that if $v(\hat{G^*})\geq 2$, then

 Now we go back to the primal graph $G$.
 Denote $f_k$ as the number of faces in the interiors of all small block sets.
 Then we see that